gdamdam/wifi-deauthdetector/README.md

-# WiFi DeauthDetector (O_o) - v1.0
+# WiFi DeauthDetector (O_o)
-## a cute deauthentication frames detector for ESP8266
+## a cute deauthentication frames detector with an ESP8266

-This project recycles and reuses the good ideas from Stefan Kremser's project [DeauthDetector](https://github.com/spacehuhn/DeauthDetector) and give a nice UI to it.
+This project recycles and reuses the good ideas from Stefan Kremser's project [DeauthDetector](https://github.com/spacehuhn/DeauthDetector) just adding a display to it.

 <img width="488" alt="WiFi DeDe" src="images/img1.jpg">